john-itcsolutions/cheirrs/README.md

 `docker_dbase_setup_3.sh`

-You now need to edit the elastos-smartweb-service/.env.example file to reflect your own docker network addresses.
+You now need to edit the `elastos-smartweb-service/.env.example` file to reflect your own docker network addresses.
 The database ip-address is found as above from

 `docker container inspect postgis_container`

 The container ip-address should be inserted in env.example together with the Gateway address (found in `docker container inspect postgis_container`), which should be inserted as the blockchain access addresses in the same file.
 Next, alter port for database to 5432 and give it your own database's name.
-Then save the env.example file as a. .env, and b. as .env.test with these edited settings.
+Then save the `env.example` file as a) `.env`, and b) as `.env.test` with these edited settings.

-Next we edit the elastos-smartweb-service/grpc-adenine/database/__init__.py file to insert the same database ip-address and your own database name.
+Next we edit the `elastos-smartweb-service/grpc-adenine/database/__init__.py` file to insert the same database ip-address and your own database name.

 Save all this work.

-If you wish to get a sanity check on whether elastos is connected to your database after running, you can use the following to replace the elastos-smartweb-service/grpc-adenine/database/__init__.py:
+If you wish to get a sanity check on whether elastos is connected to your database after running, you can use the following to replace the
+`elastos-smartweb-service/grpc-adenine/database/__init__.py`:

 ```
 import logging